limine-bootloader/limine/CONFIG.md

   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.

 * chainload_next protocol:
-  This protocol does not specify any locally assignable key on BIOS.
-Will boot the next bootable drive found in the system, if there is one.

   * `RESOLUTION` - For UEFI, the resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.

 * multiboot1 and multiboot2 protocols:
   * `KERNEL_PATH` - The URI path of the kernel.
   * `MODULE_PATH` - The URI path to a module.
+This key can be assigned multiple times to specify multiple modules.
   * `MODULE_STRING` - A string to be passed to a module.

-  **Note:** One can define these 2 last variable multiple times to specify multiple modules.
-  The entries will be matched in order.
-E.g.: the 1st module path entry will be matched to the 1st module string entry that appear, and so on.
+This key can also be specified multiple times.
+It applies to the module described by the last module key assigned.
   * `RESOLUTION` - The resolution to be used should the kernel request a graphical framebuffer.
 This setting takes the form of `<width>x<height>x<bpp>` and *overrides* any resolution requested by the kernel.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.
   * `TEXTMODE` - If set to `yes`, prefer text mode.
 (BIOS only)